dsantosaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 The binary agent can run in the following mode:

 * default: with a yaml configuration file having the same name as the agent binary - `traceability_agent.yml`.
-Some values (Central url / authentication url) are defaulted to avoid mistake and will not be visible in the provided discovery_agent.yml file.
+Some values (Central url / authentication url) are defaulted to avoid mistake and will not be visible in the provided traceability_agent.yml file.
 * **recommended**: with an environment variable file `ta_env_vars.env`.
 All values in the `traceability_agent.yml` file can be overridden with environment variables.
 Those environment variables can be stored in a single file and this file can be located anywhere (use --envFile flag in the agent command line to access it=`./traceability_agent --envFile /home/config/ta_env_vars.env`).
 Like this it will be easy to update the agent (binary/yaml) without loosing the agent configuration.
-All environment variables are described in [Discovery Agent variables](/docs/central/connect-api-manager/agent-variables/) section.
+All environment variables are described in [Traceability Agent variables](/docs/central/connect-api-manager/agent-variables/) section.

 The containerized agent can run in the following mode: